jhonpulido1990/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * We strongly encourage you to work together on test cases so that you don’t miss any edge case
 ## Tasks
 ### 0. If it's not tested it doesn't work
-          mandatory         Progress vs Score  Task Body All your files, classes and methods must be unit tested and be PEP 8 validated.
+          mandatory         Progress vs Score           Score: 19.28% (Checks completed: 19.28%)         Task Body All your files, classes and methods must be unit tested and be PEP 8 validated.
 ```bash
 guillaume@ubuntu:~/$ python3 -m unittest discover tests
 ...................................................................................